-When added together over time, these types of fraud can have a significant financial impact.
-So follow these three steps to prevent intentional friendly fraud and policy abuse.
+The combination of different types of fraud over time can result in a significant financial impact.
+To prevent intentional friendly fraud and policy abuse, follow these three steps:

-The first step is to take a look at your refund and return policies.
-Are they too lax or flexible?
-Put yourself in the shoes of an opportunistic bad actor.
-If you find the language too vague or confusing, adjust those policies to close the gaps.
+The first step is to examine your refund and return policies.
+Are they too lenient or ambiguous?
+Put yourself in the shoes of a dishonest actor.
+If you find that the language is vague or confusing, modify your policies to close any loopholes.

-Then ask yourself if you’re communicating those policies well enough to customers.
-Do you include policies on your purchase confirmations or the customer support page of your website?
-If a bad actor wants to dispute a purchase, you can bet they’ll claim your policies are unclear or hard to find.
+Additionally, ensure that your customers are well-informed about your policies.
+Do you include them in purchase confirmations or on the customer support page of your website?
+If bad actors attempt to dispute a purchase, they may claim that your policies are unclear or difficult to find.

-2. Train customer support agents on social engineering
+- Train customer support staff on social engineering

-Next, take the time to train your customer support teams on social engineering tactics that make policy abuse possible.
-Bad actors who offer refunds as a service may pose as customers and attempt to appeal to service agents emotionally or become angry when they request refunds.
+Next, train your customer support teams to recognize social engineering tactics that can facilitate policy abuse.
+Dishonest actors who offer refunds as a service may pretend to be customers and try to appeal to service agents emotionally or become angry when requesting refunds.

-It’s important to remember that fraud analysts aren’t the only people who need to beware of intentional friendly fraud.
-Playing out different customer scenarios and how to respond can give your support agents confidence in identifying cases of policy abuse fraud.
+Remember that fraud analysts are not the only ones who need to be alert to intentional friendly fraud.
+Walkthrough different customer scenarios and train your support agents to identify cases of policy abuse fraud.

-Finally, the best and fastest way to stop intentional friendly fraud and policy abuse is to invest in a friendly fraud solution.
-While a digital fraud prevention solution can prevent criminal fraud pre-authorization, a friendly fraud solution can help you deflect disputes and stop chargebacks post-authorization.
+The most effective and rapid approach to prevent intentional friendly fraud and policy abuse is to invest in a friendly fraud solution.
+While a digital fraud prevention solution can prevent criminal fraud before authorization, a friendly fraud solution can help deflect disputes and stop chargebacks after authorization.

-A friendly fraud solution can give you access to post-authorization tools from major card brands in one dashboard.
-For example, let’s say a customer or bad actor initiates a dispute with their bank, asking for a refund.
-You can quickly — in some cases, automatically — relay transaction details to the bank that can stop the chargeback.
+A friendly fraud solution can offer you access to post-authorization tools from major card brands within a single dashboard.
+Here’s an example: if a customer or bad actor starts a dispute with their bank and requests a refund, you can rapidly (in some cases, automatically) share transaction details with the bank, preventing the chargeback.